Scignals/Signalino/README.md

 See the [0.10.0 installation notes and known limitations](docs/releases/0.10.0.md).
 The software mock needs Python; physical Windows USB/Classic/BLE acquisition does not.
 Automated mock tests do not establish physical Bluetooth compatibility.

+Android downloads include **both** Signalino Bridge and HepatoSense.
+Install the matched pair; no Python or BrainFlow is needed on the phone.
+Read ANDROID_README.md in the ZIP before updating development APKs: the distribution signature differs, and uninstalling a development app deletes its private recordings and settings.
+Export and verify your recordings first.
+Android does not yet publish LSL over Wi-Fi or acquire over USB.

 The historical public repository has been preserved as [signalino-legacy](https://github.com/Scignals/signalino-legacy).